-- B10) EOPS funds are being used to pay for an EOPS counselor to teach a class designated for EOPS students.
+B7) EOPS funds are being used to pay for an EOPS counselor to teach a class designated for EOPS students.
 Is this an appropriate use of EOPS funds?
 ANSWER: Yes, this is an appropriate use of EOPS funds.
-However, if the instruction generates college full-time equivalent student (FTES) funding, then EOPS funds may not be used to pay for the instruction because double-dipping by the college is prohibited per the Education Code, Section 84752. - B11) What types of EOPS/CARE expenditures does the Chancellor's Office allow to be encumbered past June 30th?
+However, if the instruction generates college full-time equivalent student (FTES) funding, then EOPS funds may not be used to pay for the instruction because double-dipping by the college is prohibited per the Education Code, Section 84752.

+B8) What types of EOPS/CARE expenditures does the Chancellor's Office allow to be encumbered past June 30th?
 Is a district required to allow encumbrances?

 ANSWER: EOPS/CARE funds may be encumbered for summer grants, summer book service, and for the purchase of equipment, supplies, etc. if the student awards letters, book service vouchers, and/or purchase orders are dated on or before June 30th.
 EOPS funds may also be encumbered for services if the contract for services is dated on or before June 30th and state the specific requirements of the service.
 Note that EOPS/CARE funds may not be encumbered for salary/benefit costs past June 30th.
 Districts may choose to prohibit the encumbrance of funds past June 30th.

-B12) What must a college do if it wants to use EOPS or CARE funds to purchase a computer, related equipment and software?
+B9) What must a college do if it wants to use EOPS or CARE funds to purchase a computer, related equipment and software?

-ANSWER: Per Title 5, Section 56295(b), a college is required to submit a written request to the Chancellor's Office for review and approval.
-The letter must include the items to be purchased, the total cost, appropriate justification and the college president's original signature signifying his/her approval of the request.
-Note, however, that the Chancellor's Office "September 16, 2009 Administrative Relief" memo provides to colleges a blanket waiver for the use of EOPS funds for computer related hardware and software.
-The blanket waiver is currently still in effect for 2016-17; there is no waiver for the use of CARE funds.
+ANSWER: Per Title 5, Section 56295(b), a college is required to email a request on college letterhead to the Chancellor's Office for review and approval.
+The letter must include a description of the items to be purchased, the total cost, appropriate justification and the college president's original signature signifying his/her approval of the request.

-B13) How much may colleges spend in EOPS object codes 4000A/B-6000A/B?
+B10) How much may colleges spend in EOPS object codes 4000A/B-6000A/B?
 How about CARE?